oranav/i9300_emmc_toolbox/README.md

 The `shellcode/` folder contains a collection of sboot shellcodes for interaction with the eMMC.

-* shellcode.h: Addresses for linking against sboot (currently only for sboot XXELLA).
+* shellcode.h: Addresses for linking against sboot.
 * common.c, common.h: Common functions for shellcode operation.
 * write_fw.c: Writes a new firmware to the eMMC.
 * dump_fw.c Dumps the firmware from a working (non-brick) eMMC.